Posted 03.20.2021 by Josh Krakauer

 Start & Join Groups Related To Your Industry

-Facebook Groups have grown so fast you might haven forgotten LinkedIn has the same feature.
+Facebook Groups have grown so fast you might have forgotten that LinkedIn has the same feature.
 Not for long.
-Don’t be surprised if group posts start showing up more prominently in 2020 within your notifications and feeds.
+Don’t be surprised if group posts start showing up more prominently in 2021 within your notifications and feeds.

 There are more than 2 million groups on LinkedIn for every possible industry and niche, from e-commerce dropshippers to nutrition experts.
 A great way to generate leads is to join active groups and regularly provide value by answering questions from other members.